grAyDHD/G_ENGINE/Library/demos/17_m3Paint/Design.md

     ROADBLOCK: SOLVED
         Flickering cursor-brush not displaying clearly only near top of screen
     SOLUTION:
-        assess all points of performance imparirment one by once find catching point in handleBrushInput
+        assess all points of performance impairment one by once find catching point in handleBrushInput
         seems things aren't aligned with VBLANK
     IMPLEMENTATION: